 Switzerland has one of the best railway networks in the world with frequent services operating across the country.
 It’s not surprising, then, that the most convenient way to travel between Zurich and Interlaken is by train.

 Trains from Zurich to Interlaken depart twice per hour and there are two routes that you can choose from.
+Be sure to check prices and timetables before you go.

 Fastest route (direct service via Bern)